 Voices of Peace

 The Voices of Peace project aims to empower recently arrived and settled refugees from Assyrian Chaldean background to establish a Women's Choir.
 Singing together can heal and builds connection and reduces the pain of dislocation and loss from the persecution they have suffered.Singing can strengthen connection to each other and promotes the Chaldean language.
-This will be project supported by a partnership between Community Music Victoria and Foundation House achieved through leadership training,and providing and developing resources and opportunities for wider social connection.
+This project is supported by a partnership between Community Music Victoria and Foundation House achieved through leadership training,and providing and developing resources and opportunities for wider social connection.
 Grants for the project have been awarded by the Victorian Women's Trust through the Essie Burbridge sub-fund, and by Hume City Council.

 We held a hugely successful pilot sessions with the group in October 2016, and we fully expect a whole range of benefits to directly impact the 60 members of the women’s group who live in the City Of Hume and the City of Whittlesea.
 It will also have positive impact on the 8,000 Assyrians living in greater Melbourne: